 Rosalba Icaza (Mexico/ Institute of Social Studies, The Hague)

 Designed for graduate students (Ph.D. and M.A.) from all disciplinary backgrounds.
 The course is also open to interested advanced undegraduate students.
 (Students from University College Roosevelt can obtain full credits with the writing of a final research paper).

 The course will make the students acquainted with the most current debates around decolonial critical thought, in particular in relation to the construction of alternative futures.

 Two hours of class in the morning and two hours of class in the afternoon.
 Reading preparation for the course will also be required.

 Housing through University College Roosevelt

 Please note that you will be staying in student rooms of the University College and not in a hotel room.
 The availability of rooms is limited; therefore we do recommend to apply as soon as possible and to only sign up for a room, if you do not have an alternative option for housing.
-The housing deadline is the 15th of April, if you want to apply for housing after the 15th of April send an e-mail to the course leader.
-Please note: Deadline for the course application is later!
+The housing deadline is the 15th of May.
+If you want to apply for housing after the 15th of May, please send an e-mail to the course leader.
+Please note: The deadline for the course application is later!

 For this course you are required to upload the following documents when applying: